bunq/doc/DESCRIPTION.md

 # <span id="topic-signing">Signing</span>

-To avoid modification of API call data while in transit (i.e. man-in-the-middle attacks), we use a request/response signing system.
-The signature ensures that the data is coming from the party that has the correct private key.

-While this system is already implemented in our SDKs, you should always follow the guidelines on this page when using the bunq API to make sure you correctly sign your calls.
+⚠️ **UPDATE:** We have deprecated the signing of the entire API request (the URL, headers and body). ***You now only need to sign the request body.*** Please switch to signing the body solely by April 28, 2020.
+Requests with full request signatures will stop being validated on that date.

+We are legally required to protect our users and their data from malicious attacks and intrusions.
+That is why we beyond having a secure https connection, we use [asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) for signing requests that create a session or payment.
+The use of signatures ensures the data is coming from the trusted party and was not modified after sending and before receiving.

+Request body signing is only mandatory for the following operations:
+- open a session;
+- create a payment;
+- create a scheduled payment;
+- any other operation that executes a payment such as the following:
+	- accept a draft payment;
+	- accept a scheduled payment;
+	- accept a draft scheduled payment;
+	- accept a payment request.

+You will know that the API call must be encrypted if you get the 466 error code.

+The signing mechanism is implemented in our [SDKs](https://github.com/bunq) so if you are using them you don't have to worry about the details described below.

 The signatures are created using the SHA256 cryptographic hash function and included (encoded in base 64) in the `X-Bunq-Client-Signature` request header and `X-Bunq-Server-Signature` response header.
 The data to sign is the following:

-- For requests: the request method, capitalized, and request endpoint URL (including the query string, if any).
-Do not use the full URL. `POST /v1/user` works; `POST https://sandbox.public.api.bunq.com/v1/user` will not.
+- For requests: the body only.
-- For responses: the response code.
+- For responses:
+1. the response code.
-- A `\n` (linefeed) newline separator.
+1. A `\n` (linefeed) newline separator.
-- Headers, sorted alphabetically by key, with key and value separated by `: ` (a colon followed by a space) and only including `Cache-Control`, `User-Agent` and headers starting with `X-Bunq-`.
-The headers should be separated from each other with a `\n` (linefeed) newline.
-For a full list of required call headers, see the headers page.
-- Two `\n` (linefeed) newlines (even when there is no body).
-- The request or response body.
+1. The response body.

-- For signing requests, the client must use the private key corresponding to the public key that was sent to the server in the installation API call.
+For signing requests, the client must use the private key corresponding to the public key that was sent to the server in the installation API call.
 That public key is what the server will use to verify the signature when it receives the request.
 In that same call the server will respond with a server side public key, which the client must use to verify the server's signatures.
 The generated RSA key pair must have key lengths of 2048 bits and adhere to the PKCS #8 standard.

 ## <span id="topic-signing-request-signing-example">Request signing example</span>

 Consider the following request, a `POST` to `/v1/user/126/monetary-account/222/payment` (the JSON is formatted with newlines and indentations to make it more readable):

 <table>
     <thead>